Остановите войну!

 - Ken Anjyo, Shuhei Wemler:

 Tweaking stylized light and shade.
-5 - Takashi Ijiri, Takeo Igarashi, Shin Takahashi, Etsuya Shibayama:
+5 - Takashi Ijiri, Takeo Igarashi, Shin Takahashi, Etsuya Shibayama

 Sketch interface for 3D modeling of flowers.
 6 - Brendan Duncan, Mark Swain: